topdown/phpStorm-CC-Helpers/README.md

 * WordPress     example.php         Some example fixes
 </pre>

-Thought I would mention I checked NetBeans 7.1 with CI and the CI_phpStorm.php helps NetBeans as well with code completion.
+Thought I would mention I checked NetBeans 7.1 with CI and the CI_phpStorm.php helps NetBeans with code completion as well .